Gloss Testing Equipment Angle Selection

 3. 60 degrees - universal type

 60 degree is the most versatile gloss testing equipment angle choice.
 Any gloss material can be measured with a 60 degree gloss testing equipment.
 The high gloss, medium gloss and low gloss are also classified based on the test data of 60 degree gloss testing equipment.

 Why are there other angles of gloss?
 This is because the 85 degree or 20 degree gloss testing equipment can be used to obtain higher resolution measurements when testing low gloss and high gloss.
 But the current standard 60 degree angle gloss testing equipment is greatly improved and can be applied to the testing of all materials.

 The 75-degree paper gloss meter is mainly used for paper surface gloss testing of paper and vinyl production.

 The 85 degree gloss testing equipment is suitable for measuring the gloss of some textured or uneven surface materials.
 If the gloss is less than 10 GU using a 60 degree gloss tester, the surface gloss of such a material commonly referred to as low gloss.
 The 85 degree gloss testing equipment is used to test some low-gloss, or matte surfaces, as well as some high-diffuse reflective material surface gloss.

 In fact, 45 degree and 75 degree are only suitable for some special industries, the application is not very wide.
+But these two gloss measurement angles are rarely used.
 When we choose the gloss testing equipment angle, we can consider 20 degree, 60 degree and 85 degree.
 60 degree gloss testing equipment is the most commonly used one, so a high-precision 60-degree gloss testing equipment can meet all needs.